univention/ucs-school/doc/devel/README_Erratum.md

 Commit the changes to git, and `cd` to the root of the `ucsschool` repository.

-### Generate the changelog

-Open up a second terminal for running docker commands.
-Then follow the instructions in the [changelog README](../ucsschool-changelog/README.md).

-## Publish UCS@school manual
+## Publish UCS@school documentation

+Note: If you want to publish only a subset of the debian packages, you will need to edit the changelog manually and store the entries for the packages which are not published somewhere.

 The documentation is built by a [gitlab pipeline](https://git.knut.univention.de/univention/docs.univention.de/-/pipelines) that is triggered by a merge from `ucsschool`.
-Follow the steps cf. the Build the documentation steps in [ucsschool-changelog](../ucsschool-changelog/README.md).
 Follow the pipeline to be sure it completes correctly, and then check the [published documentation](http://univention-repository.knut.univention.de/download/docs/).